A comparative study of hadron-hadron and heavy-ion collision using the $q$-Weibull distribution function: Results and Discussion

-In $pp$ collision, even for high $p_T$ range, we observe the lowest q value at highest multiplicity, and q value increases as we move toward low multiplicity.
+In $pp$ collision, even for high-\pt range, we observe the lowest $q$ value at highest multiplicity, and $q$ value increases as we move toward low multiplicity.
 This indicate that the system is more closer to equilibrium at higher multiplicity.
-Since hard and semi-hard processes contribute significantly in particle production at high $p_T$ regime in $pp$ collision, so the trend for q-parameter should be similar to heavy-ion collision,$i.e.$, q value should be high for higher multiplicity.

-This disparity between heavy-ion collision and hadron-hadron collision points toward a significant difference in particle production mechanism.
-As already pointed out in the introduction, recent studies are suggesting a similar evolution scenario for high multiplicity pp collision and heavy-ion collision with a QGP like initial state, however, our observation suggests otherwise.
-Hence a detailed theoretical study of particle production mechanism in both type of collision system is required.

-As already pointed out in Ref.~\cite{Dash:2018qln}, trend reversal in high $p_T$ range of heavy-ion collision is because of hardening of spectra owing to the dominance of initial pQCD hard scattering process.
-This effect is more dominant in the central collision and makes the spectra more like power law making the q values deviate more from the equilibrium value of 1.